wevanshomelab/gke-cluster/README.md

 - go-yq (yq v4)
 - pulumi
 - gcloud-cli

-# Installation
-You will need a fork of this repo for your own homelab.

 ## Create the GCP GKE Cluster and other resources
 From the infra dir